Cauchy's Surface Area Formula in the Funk Geometry: Preliminaries

 \subsection{Cones}

 The standard Cauchy formula relies on orthogonal projections.
-We shall see that in the context of the Funk geometry induced by a convex body, the appropriate generalization utilizes central projections towards the boundary of the body.
+We shall see that in the context of the Funk geometry induced by a convex body, the appropriate generalization uses central projections towards the body's boundary.
 Such projections naturally involve cones.
 Throughout this paper, a \emph{cone} in $\RE^d$ denotes a full-dimensional convex set closed under positive scaling (i.e., if $x$ is in the set, then $\lambda x$ is in the set for all $\lambda \geq 0$).
 We assume our cones are \emph{pointed}, meaning that they contain no lines.
 This implies that each cone has a unique \emph{apex} at the origin.

 The \emph{conical hull} of a convex set $G \subset \RE^d$, denoted $\cone(G)$, is the smallest cone containing $G$, that is,

 (see Figure~\ref{f:cone-1}(a)).
 Let $K \subset \RE^d$ be a closed, full-dimensional convex set.
 For any boundary point $v \in \bd K$, the \emph{normal cone} at $v$ consists of all outer normal vectors to $K$ at $v$: